GitLab Merge Request Review Prompt

 1. Code Quality & Standards:

-- Follow language-specific best practices according to the Cursor rules
+- Follow language-specific best practices according to the IDE rules

 - Ensure proper error handling and type safety where applicable